softmatterlab/SmartTrap/README.md

 - Run the command: "pip install -r requirements.py" to install the required packages
   - Optional: Install pytorch with CUDA support, check which <https://pytorch.org/get-started/locally/>

-The software needs to know which ... component si connected to which port.
-To configure this open up the windows device manager.
+The software needs to know which device is connected to which port.
+To configure this open up the windows device manager to check the COM ports.
-Change in the config file and insert the appropriate COM ports to have the software automatically connect to the devices.
+Then change in the config file and insert the appropriate COM ports to have the software automatically connect to the devices.
 Note that port numbers can change if for instance the computer is updated, if that happens just update the config file accordingly.

-### Running the software
+### Starting the software
 Once the installation is complete the program is run from the command prompt with the command:
 "python main.py"
 This will start the interface and open it up.

 Note this command needs to be run from the folder where the software is placed.

+### Using the interface
+The various controls of the instrument are divided into different by different widgets.

+### Autonomous control
+There are various autonomous protocols that the instrument can execute.
+You can choose to run entire experiments, such as a single molecule force spectroscopy, or just

 ### Neural networks
 The weight of the networks needed for the automation are stored in the folder /NeuralNetworks and the weights of a pretrained network are available in the file YOLOV5Weights.pt.
 Note that other custom trained networks can be loaded directly from the user interface.

 ## Schematics
 The /Instrument Schematics Schematicsfolder contrains the schematics of the electronics controller.
+## Making a sample chamber

+## Pipette puller
+When making chambers you need a micropipette.
+You can make these yourself from glass capillaries using the pipette puller described here.
+The puller consists of a

+- Pipette capillaries:
+- Channel capillaries:

 # Supplementary Videos
 The /Supplementary Videos folder contains 5 videos which showcase the capabilites of the SmartTrap system.